younghoonJ/nand2Tetris/README.md

 # My solutions to coursera Nand2Tetris

-## All course material and information can be found at link[nand2tetris.org].
+`Build a Modern Computer from First Principles: Nand to Tetris` course is available online at [coursera](https://www.coursera.org/) and all course material and information can be found at [nand2tetris.org](nand2tetris.org).